Joel Filani

-Joel O. Filani (born December 8, 1983) is a former American football wide receiver, and is the current wide receivers coach for the Washington State Cougars Football Team.
-He was drafted by the Tennessee Titans in the sixth round of the 2007 NFL Draft.
+Joel O. Filani (born December 8, 1983) is an American former professional football wide receiver and current co-offensive coordinator and wide receivers coach for the Abilene Christian Wildcats.
+He was selected by the Tennessee Titans in the sixth round of the 2007 NFL draft.
 He played college football at Texas Tech.

 Filani was also a member of the Minnesota Vikings, Seattle Seahawks, Detroit Lions, St. Louis Rams, Tampa Bay Buccaneers, California Redwoods, San Jose SaberCats and Chicago Rush.

-Early years
+Early life

 Filani attended Paradise Valley High School in Phoenix, Arizona and was a student and a letterman in football.
 In football, he was named to the First-team All-Arizona as a senior when he caught 40 passes for 653 yards and eight touchdowns and also rushed for 559 yards and five touchdowns on 62 attempts and ran up 623 yards and four touchdowns on 16 kickoff returns.
 In addition to Texas Tech, Filani was recruited by Washington State and Colorado State.